guptapriya7171/NodeJs-Notes/README.md

 # NodeJs-Notes
-Programmers use this stack to develop web apps.They also use it to develop mobile apps.
+Programmers use this stack to develop web apps.
+They also use it to develop mobile apps.

 1. There are two popular stacks in full stack developement which is MEAN and MERN.
 2. MEAN is a highly popular technology stack, and it’s a full-stack.